Bladder, ureter & renal pelvis

 Board review style question #2

 A 50 year old man complained of abdominal pain for several weeks.
 A noncontrast CT scan of the abdomen was performed.
 There was a cystic lesion in the anterosuperior bladder wall.
 No connection between the bladder and the umbilicus was noted.
 Surgical excision followed by pathological examination was performed.
-The tubular lesions are lined by benign urothelial cells.
 The photomicrograph is shown above.
 What is the diagnosis?

 Board review style answer #2

-D. Urachal remnant.
-Urachal remnant is usually lined by benign urothelium.
-Answer A is incorrect because cystitis cystica is found in the bladder mucosa.
-Answer B is incorrect because mesonephric remnants are composed of small tubules lined by low columnar to cuboidal epithelial cells.
+C. Urachal remnant in bladder wall.
+Urachal remnants within the bladder wall are usually lined by urothelium but can show metaplastic changes, such as squamous metaplasia seen here.
+Mesonephric remnants are composed of small tubules lined by low columnar to cuboidal epithelial cells.
 The cells are immunoreactive to CK903, CD10 and vimentin.
 Omphalomesenteric duct remnant is the same as vitelline duct remnant, which is lined by gastrointestinal epithelium.

 Comment Here